sharetribe/sharetribe/README.md

 ## Release

-See [RELEASE.md](RELEASE.md) for information about how to make a new Sharetribe release.
+See [RELEASE.md](RELEASE.md) for information about how to make a new release.

 ## Technical roadmap